Lead Opinion

 [T]he test for whether a government appeal of a judgment of acquittal is barred by the Double Jeopardy Clause is whether there will be any proceeding after a successful appeal that would require the resolution of further factual issues by the trier of fact.
 [Id. at 1309.]

 [T]he [double jeopardy] protections would be lost if the accused were forced to “run the gauntlet” a second time before an appeal could be taken; even if the accused is acquitted, or, if convicted, has his conviction ultimately reversed on double jeopardy grounds, he has still been forced to endure a trial that the Double Jeopardy Clause was designed to prohibit.
 Consequently, if a criminal defendant is to avoid exposure to double jeopardy and thereby enjoy the full protection of the Clause, his double jeopardy challenge to the indictment must be reviewable before that subsequent exposure occurs.
-[Id. at 662 (emphasis in original) (citations omitted).]27
+[Id. at 662 (emphasis in original) (citations omitted).]127 1

-However, if defendant‘s conviction is reinstated, the analysis from Abney, supra at 662, suggests that defendant, like the defendant in Martinez, should not have had to endure a second trial.
+However, if defendant’s conviction is reinstated, the analysis from Abney, supra at 662, suggests that defendant, like the defendant in Martinez, should not have had to endure a second trial.
 Yet, defendant did not ask the Court of Appeals or this Court to grant leave before the second trial.
-Defendant would have presented the situation from Abney if he had asked the Court of Appeals or this Court to grant leave on the people‘s appeal before retrial.
-He would not have had to ask an appellate court to reverse the trial
+Defendant would have presented the situation from Abney if he had asked the Court of Appeals or this Court to grant leave on the people’s appeal before retrial.
+He

 D

 Defendant and the amicus curiae complain that the result from Martinez would mean that defendant suffered a retrial after he was convicted in violation of the Double Jeopardy Clause.
 However, he was only retried after the first conviction was vacated.
-There is no dispute that the retrial itself would not violate
+There is no dispute that the retrial itself would not violate defendant’s constitutional rights where the trial court concluded that defendant was prejudiced by erroneous jury instructions.
+See People v Langley,

-On appeal, the people ask us to reinstate defendant‘s first conviction.
-As the Eleventh Circuit explained in Martinez, the reinstatement of his conviction would not offend defendant‘s constitutional rights because the “[g]overnment aрpeal presents no threat of successive prosecutions,” Martin Linen, supra at 570 (emphasis added), and would not result in another prosecution, because “reversal on appeal would merely reinstate the jury‘s verdict . . . .”
+On appeal, the people ask us to reinstate defendant’s first conviction.
+As the Eleventh Circuit explained in Martinez, the reinstatement of his conviction would not offend defendant’s constitutional rights because the “[g]ovemment appeal presents no threat of successive prosecutions,” Martin Linen, supra at 570 (emphasis added), and would not result in another prosecution, because “reversal on appeal would merely reinstate the jury’s verdict . . . .”
 Wilson, supra at 344-345.
 Moreover, the second trial, now examined in retrospect, does not represent a second opportunity for the people to convict defendant if the first conviction was reinstated because the people did not need, or seek, a new trial.
 There would be no multiple punishments.

-We conclude that the people may raise the issue of the trial court‘s October 22, 1990, decision to grant a new trial under
+We conclude that the people may raise the issue of the trial court’s October 22, 1990, decision to grant a new trial under MCL 770.12(1); MSA 28.1109(1) in its appeal of right of the February 21, 1992, final order.
+We reverse the Court of Appeals refusal to review the issue and remand the substance of the issue to give the Court of Appeals an opportunity to address it.

-III.
-DOUBLE JEOPARDY AND DEFENDANT‘S THIRD TRIAL
+m.
+DOUBLE JEOPARDY AND DEFENDANT’S third trial

-Defendant argues that he cannot be retried because the jury‘s acquittal of him on the possession with intent to deliver charge also logically required the finding that he did not possess the cocaine.
-Defendant explains that the jury could not rationally acquit him of possession with intent to deliver without also finding that he was not guilty of possession because the prosecution‘s sole factual theory alleged that defendant carried the cocaine with the intent of delivering it for the sale to Anaya.
-The Court of Appeals in the present case rejected this claim and distinguished Ashe, supra, as well as the subsequent Supreme Court case following it, Turner v Arkansas, 407 US 366; 92 S Ct 2096; 32 L Ed 2d 798 (1972), by concluding that a rational jury could find that defendant possessed, but did not intend to deliver, the cocaine.34
+Defendant argues that he cannot be retried because the jury’s acquittal of him on the possession with intent to deliver charge also logically required the finding that he did not possess the cocaine.
+Defendant explains that the jury could not rationally acquit him of possession with intent to deliver without also finding that he was not guilty of possession

 CONCLUSION